Looking for things to do in Queenstown in winter? Check out our Top 12 activities as recommended by our Bungy crew members.

-In winter, this pretty lakeside town is transformed into something out of a fairytale.
+In winter, Queenstown is transformed from a pretty lakeside town into something out of a fairytale.
 Dusted with snow and nestled beside the epic Lake Wakatipu, Queenstown truly sparkles in the colder months.

 Winter in New Zealand runs from June to September with the ski season running all the way through, often into October, depending on the conditions.
 The average temperature 16°C (61°F) and the coldest month is June at 4°C (39°F).